|

 Pay close attention to how you feel.
 If you experience any discomfort, headache, nausea, or dizziness, it’s time to exit.

-Take breaks as needed to cool down and rehydrate.
+Take sauna session breaks as needed to cool down and rehydrate.
 You can splash some water on your face and chest to help regulate your temperature.

 Drinking plenty of water before, during, and after your sauna session is crucial.
 Consider coconut water or an electrolyte drink to replenish minerals lost through sweating.
 Avoid alcohol, caffeine, and sugary drinks, as these can lead to dehydration.

-In public saunas, respect others and follow these sauna etiquette:
+In public saunas like a gym sauna, respect others and follow these gym sauna etiquette:

 • Shower before entering